ajs123/KBikeBLE/HOWTO.md

 *The idle current can be reduced to about 0.55 mA by removing the NeoPixel device, which has a significant idle current even when not off, from the Feather.
 The author, and others, have succeeded in removing it with no damage to the board by nibbling away at it with precision side-cutters.
 Of course, your results may vary, so try it only if you're comfortable and OK with it if you have to buy a replacement.

-When idle, the system removes the voltage that's applied to the resistance sense potentiometer in order to read the magnet position, saving 0.33 mA.
-On the other hand, the system has to leave the crank switch energized (through the on-chip 20K pullup within the nRF52840 chip) because it depends upon the switch for wakeup when the user starts pedaling.
-It's possible to get unlucky, and for the user to walk away with the crank switch closed.
-This will consume an additional 0.17 mA.
+When idle, the system removes the voltage that's applied to the resistance sense potentiometer, saving 0.33 mA.
+On the other hand, the system has to leave the crank switch energized (through the on-chip 20K pullup on the GPIO pin) because it depends upon the switch for wakeup (POWERSAVE = 2) or reset (POWERSAVE = 1) when the user starts pedaling.
+It's possible for the user to walk away with the crank switch closed, using an additional 0.15 mA.
 It's unlikely, since the switch closes only in one small portion of the crank rotation, and very unlikely to happen repeatedly.
 On the TO DO list is an option to power down the crank switch, for those who plan to expose a reset switch on the outside of their finished device.

 ## Training software

 KBikeBLE provides the BLE Cycling Power Service and should be compatible with a wide range of training software.
 The author has most experience with excellent, open source, Golden Cheetah.
-Be patient: While (for example) the Adafruit Bluefruit Connect app will connect instantly, Golden Cheetah (for example) can take half a minute or more.
+Be patient: While the Adafruit Bluefruit Connect app (for example) will connect immediately, Golden Cheetah (for example) can take a minute or so.

-KBikeBLE also provides the BLE Fitness Machine Service.
-That service is incomplete - speed in mph is basically faked by providing a multiple of pedal cadence - and might be abandoned if it proves to be extraneous.
-It appears that most software that connects with FTMS wants to set the resistance (providing a resistance servo in place of the lever is at the bottom of the TO DO list).
+KBikeBLE also provides the BLE FiTness Machine Service (FTMS).
+That service is incomplete.
+Speed in mph is basically faked by providing a multiple of pedal cadence.
+FTMS might be abandoned if it proves to be extraneous.
+Most software that connects with FTMS wants to set the resistance.
+Providing a resistance servo in place of the lever is at the bottom of the TO DO list.